 Haiti earthquake: the situation today

-Following the massive earthquake that struck Haiti on 14th August 2021, the British Red Cross has launched the Haiti Earthquake Appeal in support of the Haitian Red Cross Last updated 15th September 2021
+Following the massive earthquake that struck Haiti on 14th August 2021, the Red Cross has been supporting affected communities.

 At 8.29am local time on Saturday 14th August, a 7.2 magnitude earthquake struck Haiti, about seven miles from the town of Saint-Louis-du-Sud.